JohnRazonado/2ndYear-CVSU-Notes/2nd Semester/(GNED 08) Understanding the Self/Syllabus.md

-> Need to sort out later on.
-This is for Understanding the self review notes laid out in syllabic form.
-> This need to be edited later on but the exam will be a take home I guess according to the chat of our professor, still it needs some readings and dug ins.

-#inProgress

 ## [[Lesson 1 - Perspective of Philosophy|Perspective of Philosophy]]
 - Thinkers for centuries have searched for explanation and reasons for everything that exist around him.
 - Athens of Ancient Greece